Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 It is a common misconception that attorneys care excessively about making money.
 But they can become expensive, especially if you are not sure how long you might need their services.

 It is also critical to avoid becoming a public burden or charge; this means you can not risk spending all of your savings on an attorney.
-The Trump Administration is cracking down on current and future immigrants who pose a risk of becoming a financial burden on the government.
+Additionally, Trump’s administration is cracking down on current and future immigrants who pose a risk of becoming a financial burden on the government.

 Immigration officers have a lot of influence over who gets to live in the United States.

 If you live abroad and are applying for a visa, officers might deny your application because they believe you are at risk of becoming a burden.
-You do not have the right to appeal the decision.
+Then, you do not have the right to appeal the decision.

-The same discretion can be used within the U.S. Although immigrants have more rights once they are here, the responsibility is on them to prove that they will not become a burden.
+You can use same discretion within the U.S. Although immigrants have more rights once they are here, the responsibility is on them to prove that they will not become a burden.

 Where to Find Free Immigration Legal Services